 Our executive officers, directors, current 5% or greater shareholders and affiliated entities, including entities affiliated with Caisse de Dépots et Consignations, entities affiliated with Baker Bros.
-Advisors LP, entities affiliated with FMR LLC, entities affiliated with Perceptive Advisors LLC, Janus Henderson Group plc and entities affiliated with Amundi S.A., together beneficially own approximately 49.4% of our ordinary shares.
+Advisors LP, entities affiliated with Perceptive Advisors LLC, entities affiliated with Morgan Stanley, ArrowMark Colorado Holdings, LLC and entities affiliated with Boxer Capital, LLC, together beneficially own approximately 55.6% of our ordinary shares.
 As a result, these shareholders, acting together, will have significant influence over all matters that require approval by our shareholders, including the election of directors and approval of significant corporate transactions.
 Corporate action might be taken even if other shareholders oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of our company that other shareholders may view as beneficial.